 Leander Brereton, Director of Operations

-Leander Brereton is the Director of Operations of the Disabled Veterans National Foundation, graduated in May 2010 from Bowie State University.
-She graduated with a Bachelor of Science in Business Administration with a concentration in Management.
+Leander Brereton is the Director of Operations at DVNF.
+She graduated in May 2010 from Bowie State University with a Bachelor of Science in Business Administration with a concentration in Management.
 Read her full bio here.

 Danielle Abbassi, Development Director

 Danielle Abbassi joined DVNF in 2016 to support DVNF’s fundraising and development initiatives.
 She holds an MPA in Cross-Sector Public Service, and brings 10 years of combined volunteer and professional experience in the nonprofit sector.
 Read her full bio here.